Oluwatobi-Aliu/Shop-api/README.md

 # SHOP API
-> This project is an API for an online market built with Node and Express
+> This project is an API for an online market built with Node, Express and MongoDB
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents